fuba/histree-zsh/README.md

 The script will:
 - Create `~/.histree-zsh` directory structure
-- Clone and build histree-core with `make`
+- Install histree-core using `go install`
 - Add necessary configurations to your `.zshrc`

 After installation:
 ```
 ~/.histree-zsh/
 ├── bin/          # Contains the histree-core binary
-├── core/         # Contains the histree-core source code
 └── histree.zsh   # The Zsh plugin script
 ```